speak to a Veterinary Behavior Technician

 decide enough is enough and push

 the dog off the couch.
-In a
+If he

-result, a natural response from
+resting place" a natural response from

 the dog may be to growl and push